Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 ---
 # Designing a meeting extension notification modal

-Notification modals display on the Teams meeting stage and require simple user interactions.
-They're a subtle way to capture participants' input that doesn't interrupt the meeting.
+Notification modals display on the Teams meeting stage for simple user interactions.
+They're a subtle way to capture input that doesn't interrupt the meeting.

 ## Use cases